joshbegley/nyt-latest/README.md

 `By Yan Zhuang and Aaron Boxerman`\
 https://nytimes.com/live/2026/04/06/world/iran-war-trump-israel/heres-the-latest

-**Iran War Live Updates: Strikes Hit Israel and Iran After Trump’s New Hormuz Ultimatum**\
+**Iran War Live Updates: Israel and Iran Trade Attacks After Trump’s New Hormuz Ultimatum**\
-`The fighting followed President Trump’s threat to bomb power plants and bridges on Tuesday if Iran did not open the Strait of Hormuz.`\
+`The fighting on Monday morning followed President Trump’s threat to bomb power plants and bridges on Tuesday if Iran did not open the Strait of Hormuz.`\
 https://nytimes.com/live/2026/04/06/world/iran-war-trump-israel

 **Sharpton Moves Longtime Civil Rights Group to New Home in Harlem**\